 “O loving, tender Word of God, You tell me: ‘I have marked the path and opened the gate with My Blood; do not be negligent in following it, but take the same road which I, eternal Truth, have traced out with My Blood.’
 Arise, my soul, and follow your Redeemer, for no one can go to the Father but by Him.
 O sweet Christ, Christ-Love, You are the way, and the door through which we must enter in order to reach the Father.”

 “O unfathomable depth!
 O Deity eternal!
 O deep ocean!
 What more could You give me than to give me Yourself?”
 (All three quotes above are from St. Catherine of Siena.)

-What can we learn from St. Catherine?
-In Pope Benedict XVI’s General Audience where he spoke about St. Catherine, he stated: “Like the Sienese saint, every believer feels the need to be conformed with the sentiments of the heart of Christ to love God and his neighbor as Christ himself loves.
+What can we learn from St. Catherine?, he stated: “Like the Sienese saint, every believer feels the need to be conformed with the sentiments of the heart of Christ to love God and his neighbor as Christ himself loves.

 And we can all let our hearts be transformed and learn to love like Christ in a familiarity with him that is nourished by prayer, by meditation on the Word of God and by the sacraments, above all by receiving Holy Communion frequently and with devotion.”

 St. Catherine of Siena died on April 29, 1380, at the age of 33.
 Her feast day is April 29, and she was named patron saint of Rome and of Italy (along with St. Francis of Assisi), and of Europe.
 She is also the patron of journalists and media.
 Catherine was canonized in 1461, and in 1970 Pope Paul VI (now St. Paul VI) named her a Doctor of the Church.